Disneyland

 3. Bring a portable phone charger with you

 Phone battery life at Disneyland has kind of come full circle.
 For the first decade or so of smartphones, you were pretty likely to drain your battery quickly enough that you’d need to have a portable charger with you.
 But then battery life got better on phones so lasting a full day sans topping off wasn’t too much of a stretch (the rollout of in-park Wi-Fi helped, too).
-Now, though, we’d once again recommend toting a portable charger along—and not just because we’re all snapping and sharing way more photos and videos than we used to.
+Now, though, I’d once again recommend toting a portable charger along—and not just because we’re all snapping and sharing way more photos and videos than we used to.

 4. Dress comfortably (even at the expense of style)

 We’re a pretty handsome bunch in Southern California, so it’s no surprise that fashion is a priority among many visitors.
-But halfway through the day as your feet start throbbing from logging thousands of steps, you’ll really wish you’d worn this ugly-but-comfy shoes.
-Comfort outweighs style in opinion—and, with all due respect to the fine folks who frequent Disneyland, there will always be someone dressed worse than you.
+But halfway through the day as your feet start throbbing from logging thousands of steps, you’ll really wish you’d worn those ugly-but-comfy shoes.
+Comfort outweighs style in my park-going opinion—and, with all due respect to the fine folks who frequent Disneyland, there will always be someone dressed worse than you.

 Decide on a pair of shoes that you won’t regret eight hours later.
 It’ll probably be cool (if not outright cold) in the morning and after dark, but roasting in the afternoon sun; wear a hat and sunglasses, and carry around a sweatshirt or consider renting a locker (lest you want to trek back to your car or hotel).
-However cold you expect it to be at night, it’s probably going to feel even colder (especially in front of the fine mist of World of Color), so we really can’t stress that sweatshirt part enough.
+However cold you expect it to be at night, it’s probably going to feel even colder (especially in front of the fine mist of World of Color), so I really can’t stress that sweatshirt part enough.

 Advertising